DragonMinded/mastodon-vt100/README.md

 - Ability to like or boost a post from the focus view.
 - Support for other timelines, such as local timeline and private messages.
 - Additional formatting support for the post renderer.
+- Asynchronous notifications using the terminal bell, notification viewer.

 What I may get to at some point in the future: